JFoxUK/AWS-Hackathon-CareLink/Documentation/ABOUT_THE_PROJECT.md

   ➔ SageMaker (Predict risk on 24hr window)
        |
   ➔ Bedrock (Summarize last 24hrs of vitals)
        |
+  ➔ Bedrock (Nova Sonic) (Have a human like conversation about the data with an Ai Agent)
+       |
   ➔ React Frontend (Displays AI results beautifully with latest 3 months of data in a chart)
 ```